 Hymns for Christmas Eve

-Go Tell it on the Mountain (African-American Spiritual, early 1800s)
+- Go Tell it on the Mountain (African-American Spiritual, the early 1800s)

 Note: For a full listing of Christmas hymns and carols, see this site.